svaarala/duktape/doc/debugger.rst

 Development time transport torture option
 -----------------------------------------

-The feature option DUK_OPT_DEBUGGER_TRANSPORT_TORTURE causes Duktape to do all debug transport read/write operations in 1-byte steps, which is useful to catch any incorrect assumptions about reading or writing chunks of a certain size.
+The config option DUK_USE_DEBUGGER_TRANSPORT_TORTURE causes Duktape to do all debug transport read/write operations in 1-byte steps, which is useful to catch any incorrect assumptions about reading or writing chunks of a certain size.